Defining sustainability vision and practices in the football industry

 – Defined the content organisation and narrative

-- Collected data and produced content (in Italian and English)
+– Produced all content (in Italian and English)

 – Guided the club’s graphical agencies or developed the layout with our partner agency yvat & klerb